S. L. Wong (romanisation): Nasal consonantoids fully voiced finals

 [m] and [ŋ] in voiced form [m̩] and [ŋ̩] are also two finals in Cantonese.

 For detail explanation of the phonetic system, see S. L. Wong (phonetic symbols)#Nasal consonantoids fully voiced finals.

 Initials

 Initials are made up of consonants.
 Most of characters are preceding finals with initials while some characters are pronounced without initials.
 There are 19 initials in total.

 For detail explanation of the phonetic system, see S. L. Wong (phonetic symbols)#Initials.

 Tones

-There are basically nine tones in Cantonese.
-Tones play an important role to distinguish meanings in Cantonese.
-Tones also forms melodies in poem and prose composition.

-There are two ways to mark tones in the scheme.
-One is by number and another by marks.

-It is hard to type the tones by typewriters.
-It therefore simply uses the one in the phonetic symbols for reference.
+Cantonese has six tone contours.
+Historically, finals that end in a stop consonant were considered as "checked tones" (entering tone) and treated separately by diachronic convention, identifying Cantonese with nine tones (九声六调).
+However, these are seldom counted as phonemic tones in modern linguistics, which prefer to analyse them as conditioned by the following consonant.

+S.L.
+Wong romanisation uses two ways to mark tones: by marks and by number.
+The entering tones are considered allotones by marks, but separate by number.
+Many typewriters have difficulty typing tones, so marks are often used only for reference.

 For detail explanation of the phonetic system, see S. L. Wong (phonetic symbols)#Tones.